LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Related work

-\textbf{Discussion on Concurrent Work:} Within the past 2 weeks prior to the release of our work, there has been a number of concurrent work studying VLM-based action policy learning.
-They have similarities with LLaRA, as they promote instruction tuning, motivated by prior work such as LLaVA \cite{liu2023llava}.
-Our key difference is the automated generation of auxiliary data from existing robot trajectories, that enables robots to learn spatio-temporal relations in the scene.
-We further discuss them below:
+PALM-E~\citep{driess2023palm} utilizes a pretrained VLM for embodied reasoning and planning.
+However, it assumes access to additional policies capable of performing low-level skills from a limited vocabulary, with the VLM generating natural language that conditions these low-level commands.

+SpatialVLM~\citep{chen2024spatialvlm} focuses on enhancing the spatial reasoning ability of the VLM, resulting in a VLM that serves as a spatial relationship predictor rather than a robot policy.
+To embed SpatialVLM into a policy, chain-of-thought spatial reasoning is required.

+There are concurrent works~\citep{kim2024openvla, yuan2024robopoint, niu2024llarva, zheng2024tracevla} which also utilize a LLaVA style VLM as a robot policy.
 All such approaches employ a VLM as a robot action policy, processing both visual observations and textual instructions as inputs.
-OpenVLA~\cite{kim2024openvla} employs specialized tokens to represent quantized actions, a method akin to RT-2~\cite{rt2}.
-Additionally, OpenVLA incorporates DINOv2~\cite{oquab2023dinov2} as an additional visual encoder along with SigLIP~\cite{zhai2023sigmoid}.
-This combination has proven beneficial, particularly when the visual encoder is finetuned for robotics applications.
-RoboPoint~\cite{yuan2024robopoint} introduces a novel point-based action space and a scalable data pipeline tailored for spatial affordance prediction.
+OpenVLA~\citep{kim2024openvla} employs specialized tokens to represent quantized actions, a method akin to RT-2~\citep{rt2}.
+OpenVLA also incorporates DINOv2~\citep{oquab2023dinov2} as an additional visual encoder along with SigLIP~\citep{zhai2023sigmoid}, compared to a single CLIP~\citep{radford2021learning} vision encoder used in LLaVA.
+RoboPoint~\citep{yuan2024robopoint} introduces a novel point-based action space and a scalable data pipeline tailored for spatial affordance prediction.
 Actions are delineated via points on an RGB image, which are subsequently translated to 3D space using depth data.
-This approach eliminates the reliance on predefined action primitives~\cite{liang2023code, singh2023progprompt}, external object detectors~\cite{huang2023voxposer, liu2024moka}, and iterative visual prompting~\cite{nasiriany2024pivot}.
-Another concurrent work, LLARVA~\cite{niu2024llarva}, differs by generating both 2D visual traces in image coordinates and corresponding textual actions as outputs, with the former functioning as an auxiliary task.
+This approach eliminates the reliance on predefined action primitives~\citep{liang2023code, singh2023progprompt}, external object detectors~\citep{huang2023voxposer, liu2024moka}, and iterative visual prompting~\citep{nasiriany2024pivot}.
+LLARVA~\citep{niu2024llarva}, differs by generating both 2D visual traces in image coordinates and corresponding textual actions as outputs, with the former functioning as an auxiliary task.